marcoFroe/uibk_hpc_25/proseminar/06/submission/report.md

 **Team:** Marco Fröhlich

 # Task 1:
 We parallelized the implementation from Assignment 5 using `MPI_Allgather(...)`.
-The parallel version does not take advantage of the force symmetries, except that the algorithm for calculation is the same as in the sequential version.
-This is because we wanted to minimize the amount of communication necessary.
-Each rank gets a section of particles assigned and computes everything for them.
-Before beginning the computation loop the initial positions and masses are exchanged between the ranks, since those are also randomly set by the ranks responsible.
-Due to time limitations' no optimized calculation approach like *Barnes-Hut* was implemented.
+While the algorithm is mostly the same as the sequential version, the parallel version does not take advantage of the force symmetries.
+Instead, each rank is assigned a subset of the particles whose forces it calculates and then propagates to the other ranks.
+We opted for this aproach to minimize the amount of communication necessary.
+Due to time limitations, no optimized calculation approach like *Barnes-Hut* was implemented.

 All measurements are the arithmetic mean of 5 individual runs per configuration.
 The code was compiled with `-Ofast` with gcc-12 and openmpi-3-16.
 The measured time is the wall time by `/usr/bin/time` and includes setup and writing the output every 10th time step to a file using `fprintf(...)`.

 In the following plot the execution times depending on the number of ranks are shown.
-Interestingly the using only 2 ranks increases the computation time for smaller problem sizes.
-Also for smaller number of bodies the increase of ranks those not speed up the computation significantly.
+Here, the behaviour for small problem sizes is especially interesting as increasing the number of ranks does not lead to any significant speedup of the computation.
+In fact, increasing the number of ranks from two to four actually results in a slowdown.
 ![time-vs-ranks](./t1-time_vs_num_ranks.png)

-Here the speed-up depending on the number of ranks is shown.
-Non surprisingly the bigger the problem the more it benefits from more computation power in form of more ranks.
-For 1000 and 2500 bodies the speed-up flattens out with more ranks, whereas the for more there is still a clear speed-up visible.
-But the speed-up is never linear, since $t_p < t_s/p$
+Here, the speedup depending on the number of ranks is shown.
+As expected, the bigger the problem the more the computations benefit from the added computation power of additional ranks.
+But also for large problem sizes the speedup is never linear, since $t_p < t_s/p$
 ![speedup-vs-ranks](./t1-speedup_vs_num_ranks.png)

-The efficiency is for 5000 particles and 96 ranks is: $\text{efficiency}_{96}= \frac{10.67}{96} \approx 0.11$.
-This proves the argument from earlier that the speed-up is not linear.
+For 5000 particles and 96 ranks we achieve an efficiency of $\text{efficiency}_{96}= \frac{10.67}{96} \approx 0.11$, illustrating once again that the speedup is not linear.

 # Task 2:
-When comparing the uniform with coordinates $x,y,z \in \{-100,100\}$ distribution from Task 1 with a distribution which only uses 10%  of the available space, $x,y,z \in \{-10,10\}$, it can be observed that the execution times are for more ranks are slightly faster.
+When comparing the uniform distribution of coordinates $x,y,z \in \{-100,100\}$ used in Task 1 with a distribution which only uses 10%  of the available space, i.e. $x,y,z \in \{-10,10\}$, a slight increase in execution speed for a higher number of ranks can be observed.
 Since the scales are in log a concrete example with values for 5000 particles can be seen in the following table:

 |ranks|time uniform|time corner|
 |---|---|---|